The quick guide to hair colouring

 Step 1 – Wash your hair

-However, avoid using conditioner the day before – conditioner eliminates natural oils that help the colour bind to your hair more easily.
+Make sure to avoid using conditioner before application – conditioner eliminates natural oils that help the colour bind to your hair more easily.

 Step 2 – Protect yourself and your stuff